tankbottoms/cb-mpc/README.md

 # Design Principles and Secure Usage

+> **Thread-Safety Warning**
+>
+> This library is **not** inherently thread-safe.
+Unless explicitly documented otherwise, all data structures and functions assume **single-threaded** access.
+If you need to use the library from multiple threads, you **must** protect every shared object with your own synchronization primitives (e.g., `std::mutex`, channel-based message passing, etc.) to avoid data races.

 We have outlined our cryptographic design principles and some conventions regarding our documentation in our [design principles document](/docs/general-principles.pdf).
 Furthermore, our [secure usage document](/docs/secure-usage.pdf) describes important security guidelines that should be followed when using the library.
 Finally, we have strived to create a library that is constant-time to prevent side-channel attacks.
 This effort is highly dependent on the architecture of the CPU and the compiler used to build the library and therefore is not guaranteed on all platforms.
 We have outlined our efforts in the [constant-time document](/docs/constant-time.pdf).

 # External Dependencies